lago-project/lago/docs/lago-tutorial/README.rst

 -  --template-repo-path, for specifing the path to the template-repo file.
 (The templates repository is the place from which the base “qcow2” virtual disks will be copied from).
-   By default Lago will use the file from: [http://templates.ovirt.org/repo/repo.metadata\ ] (for internal use --template-repo-path=http://10.35.18.63/repo/repo.metadata)
+   By default Lago will use the file from: http://templates.ovirt.org/repo/repo.metadata\

 -  init.json, the name of the file which describes our environment.

 Auto Configurations